frtlarchive/frtl.github.io/driver-of-the-year-dennis-rollins.md

 In his off-time, he works with his church youth program and is also involved with its Sunday School program.
 In the past, he's built homes for needy families through a local chapter of Habitat for Humanity.

-Dennis and his wife Susan will be invited to attend the FTA Annual Conference to be held in Hollywood, Florida in August to be recognized by the general membership.</p>
+Dennis and his wife Susan will be invited to attend the FTA Annual Conference to be held in Hollywood, Florida in August to be recognized by the general membership.

 ![img](uploads/RollinsD.jpg)